afalenski/frl-wordpress/_pages/fsk-lab.md

 <h2>Installation</h2>
 A running instance of KNIME is a prerequisite.
 It can be downloaded <a href="https://www.knime.org/downloads/overview" target="_blank">here</a> and installed following these <a href="https://tech.knime.org/installation-0" target="_blank">instructions</a>.
 In addition, there is the option to modify the KNIME.ini in the installation folder of KNIME while the program is not running:</br>
 1. In order to extend the RAM available in KNIME, simply change the value in the line '-Xmx1024m'.
-An example would be '-Xmx4g' if 4GB (=4x1024m) of 8GB RAM should be used.
+An example would be '-Xmx4g' if 4GB (=4x1024m) of 8GB RAM should be used.</br>
 2. If the connection to a KNIME-Server through KNIME fails, it might help to increase the response time.
 Simply add the line '-Dcom.knime.enterprise.client.connect-timeout=10000' to the ini-file.

 <h3>Installing FSK-Lab</h3>